thomasklee/KidsWords/README.md

 The purpose of this repository is to make our data analyses **reproducible** by others.
 Consequently, data files and R scripts will be placed in this repository as they become available.

-### Funding

-Funding was provided by the [Marsden Fund of the Royal Society of New Zealand](http://royalsociety.org.nz/programmes/funds/marsden/) (UOC 1003) to Thomas Klee, Stephanie F Stokes and Catherine Moran, University of Canterbury, and by the [MacArthur-Bates CDI Advisory Board](https://mb-cdi.stanford.edu/board.html).

 ### Research Team

 * Thomas Klee, The University of Hong Kong